- Introduction and Editorial Policies

-All manuscripts reporting the results of experimental investigations involving human subjects should include a statement confirming the informed consent was obtained from each subject or subject’s guardian.
-All animal or human studies should be used after approval of the experimental protocol by a local ethics committee.
+All manuscripts reporting the results of experimental investigations involving human subjects should include a statement confirming that informed consent was obtained from each subject or subject’s guardian.
+All animal or human studies should be used after a local ethics committee approves the experimental protocol.

 For questions of style, refer to the latest edition of the Veterinary Research Forum.
 For anatomic terms, use anglicized versions of official terms listed in the Nomina Anatomica Veterinaria.
 Refer to the latest editions of the American Drug Index and USP Dictionary of USAN and International Drug Names for the proper spelling of chemical and drug names and to the latest edition of Dorland's Illustrated Medical Dictionary for proper spelling and use of medical terms.
 Refer to Bergey's Manual of Determinative Microbiology for spelling and correct taxonomic classifications of microorganisms.

 The use of abbreviations should be kept to a minimum.
 Except for standard abbreviations and units of measure, all abbreviations used three or more times in the text, figures, and tables of a manuscript should be listed at the beginning of the manuscript, along with their definitions.